-4.2 Tests on Noise-Resistance of RRS
+5.2 Tests on Noise-Resistance of RRS

+Compared with local search methods, random sampling is more robust to the effect of noises.
 This section will compare the performance of RRS and multistart pattern search algorithm for noise-affected objective functions.
-Directly imposing random noises on the objective function may introduce randomness into the test results.
+Directly imposing random noises on the objective function may introduce the randomness into test results.
 Therefore, to obtain consistent results, Rastrigin function have been used to emulate the situations where the evaluation of the objective function is affected by small noises.
-Rastrigin
+Rastrigin function is defined as: